zkshirazi/kimyashirazi-DATA410-final/README.md

 ## Description of Data

-Forbes’ utilized stock prices and exchange rates from March 11, 2022 to calculate the net worth of billionaires worldwide.
+The Forbes World’s Billionaires list is a snapshot of wealth using stock prices and exchange rates from March 11, 2022.
 Moreover, Forbes’ also publishes a real-time net worth list, updated daily, of all 2,668 billionaires.
 However, for the purpose of this study, I will be employing the March 2022 dataset sourced from Kaggle.

 The data is organized in a CSV file with 2,668 rows (one for each billionaire) and 22 columns.
 The 22 columns include data on the following: